 You’ll notice mine doesn’t even look very “combined”.
 It’s okay you are going to turn it out onto a floured surface and gently knead it about 3–4 times.
 All those “dry” bits will work in the wet dough.
 No worries.

 Transfer the dough onto a flour surface and lightly knead into a 3/4 inch thick rectangle.
 I kneaded the dough about 3–4 times very gently.

 I trimmed the edges of my rectangle with my pizza cutter.
-I wanted nice straight edges since I was making these for my Mother’s Day Brunch.
-I also cut them into smaller triangles.
-I wanted a petite scone rather than a huge scone.
+Straight edges where a must since I was making these for my Mother’s Day Brunch.
+Cut them into smaller triangles for a petite scone rather than a huge scone.

 Space them out evenly, about 2 inches apart.
 Bake for 10–12 minutes or until lightly browned.
 In the meantime you can prepare your glaze.

 Lemon Glaze for Scones

 For the glaze whisk together 1 cup of powder sugar with 2 Tablespoons of fresh squeeze lemon juice until your mixture becomes “pasty”.
 Add more sugar or juice to achieve the desired consistency.
 Place your scones on a cooling rack with foil underneath.
 Drizzle the glaze over the warm scones and…the best part…SERVE!
 Which translated means EAT!!!

 Aren’t those just the most beautiful scones ever!
 You can see how high they rise while cooking.
 We can thank those “pea” sized flour/butter balls for that!

 I have to tell you… I did the photo shoot on this brunch and as soon as it was over…my daughter and I were digging into those scones and drenching them in the Easy Microwave Lemon Curd…we barely made it up for air!